jcmgray/cotengrust/README.md

 ## Usage

-If `cotengrust` is installed, then by default `cotengra` will use it for its greedy and optimal subroutines, notably subtree reconfiguration.
+If `cotengrust` is installed, then by default `cotengra` will use it for its greedy, random-greedy, and optimal subroutines, notably subtree reconfiguration.
 You can also call the routines directly:

 ```python
 import cotengra as ctg